EWaterman/EWaterman.github.io/_posts/Ch2/0002-06-01-characters.md

 Even though you're writing a fictional story (and if you're not, this point is even MORE important), you still want your characters to be believable.

 - **Have your characters behave in a consistent way.** If one of your characters is an impatient jerk in one scene then suddenly starts behaving like a posh Englishman, your readers will be confused.
-Unless you're writing about someone with multiple personality disorder, give your characters a specific attitude and way of talking.
-Note that they can still act differently around different people and when they’re in different moods, but they should still have a consistent undertone throughout the story.
+Unless you're writing about someone with multiple split personalities (and even then, there's probably going to be some consistencies), give your characters a specific attitude and way of talking.
+Note that they can still act differently around different people and when they’re in different moods, however they should still have a consistent undertone throughout the story.

 - **Let your characters change as things happen to them.** Imagine what a soldier is like before and after going to war.
 Maybe they've become desensitized and are now unable to relate to other people.
 Maybe it completely demoralized them.
-Maybe it actually strengthened their core beliefs, making them a more confident person.
+Maybe it strengthened their core beliefs, making them a more confident person.
 Either way, they've probably come out of the situation changed.
-People are constantly growing and developing and so too should your characters.
+People are constantly growing and developing, and so too should your characters.
 This doesn't mean that characters have to ALWAYS be changing.
 Many light hearted shows like The Office, Friends or How I Met Your Mother have much more subtle character changes throughout the story.
 Most kids shows have no major personality changes in their characters (though it's arguable whether or not this is actually a good thing).

 - **Give your characters a clear, traceable arc.** This relates to the previous point and falls back onto the idea that you should treat characters as a kind of plot arch in themselves.
 When designing the arcs of your characters, ask yourself: What are they like at the start of the story and who do they become at the end?
 More importantly, is that evolution satisfying?